Ab-initio-based Interface Modeling and Statistical Analysis for Estimate of the Water Contact Angle on a Metallic Cu(111) Surface: Introduction

 \section{Introduction}

-Controlling the wettability on surfaces is an important topic relevant to wider industrial applications. \cite{2016CAR,2017HON,2019TAK} Wettability of on metal surfaces is of significant interest in relation with heterogeneous catalysis, corrosion and electrochemistry. \cite{2016CAR,1987THI,2002HEN} The wettability is reported to show some relevance to the catalytic activity in electrochemical reactions, \cite{2015STO} where the receding contact angle of water is correlated with the oxygen reduction reactions.
-This implies the possibility to enhance the efficiencies of electrochemical reactions by controlling the contact angle of water wetting on the surfaces.
+Regulating the wettability of surfaces~\cite{2009LAN,2016CAR,2017HON,2019TAK} is an important issue that must be addressed to broaden their industrial applications, such as heterogeneous catalysis, corrosion, and electrochemistry.~\cite{2016CAR,1987THI,2002HEN} The wettability of the surfaces of metal catalysts such as Cu has a significant effect on their catalytic activity for electrochemical reactions,~\cite{2015STO} wherein the receding contact angle of water on the metal surface corresponds to the oxygen reduction reactions of the catalyst.
+This indicates that the efficiencies of the electrochemical reactions of metal catalysts can be enhanced by controlling the water contact angle with the metal surface.

-The contact angle, $\theta$, is the primary measure of the wettability, with the larger ($\theta > 90^\circ$) indicating hydrophobic, while the smaller ($0^\circ < \theta < 90^\circ$) hydrophilic.
-Experimentally, it is measured directly by observing the angle captured by cameras. \cite{2013YUA,2018HUH} The angle is determined by Young's relation, \cite{1805YOU,1985GEN}
+The contact angle ($\theta$) is the primary measure of wettability; a larger contact angle ($\theta > 90^\circ$) indicates hydrophobicity, i.e., low wettability, whereas a smaller contact angle ($0^\circ < \theta < 90^\circ$) indicates hydrophilicity, i.e., high wettability.
+Experimentally, the water contact angle on metal surfaces can be measured directly by observing the angle captured by the cameras.~\cite{2013YUA,2018HUH} The angle is determined using the Young's relation~\cite{1805YOU,1985GEN}:

-where $\gamma_{\rm{SG}}$, $\gamma_{\rm{LG}}$, and $\gamma_{\rm{SL}}$ denote the surface energies at solid-gas, liquid-gas, and solid-liquid interfaces, respectively. {\it Ab initio} evaluations of the contact angle have recently been developed and applied to several surfaces of insulators.~\cite{2009LAN,2016CAR} An application to the water/Si case~\cite{2009LAN} predicts $88^\circ$, being closer to the experimental value ($91^\circ$).
-It is also applied to water/transition metal oxides~\cite{2016CAR}, estimating $100^\circ$ [$103^\circ$] compared with the experimental value $103^\circ \pm 2^\circ$ [$101^\circ \pm 3^\circ$] for CeO$_2$(111) [Nd$_2$O$_3$(0001)] system, achieving fairly good coincidence.
-In these estimations, $\gamma_{\rm{LG}}$ for water was substituted by that of the crystal ice.
-Experimental results show that these surface energies are closer each other,~\cite{1992VAN} being a basis of this treatment.

-We notice that all the preceding {\it ab initio} evaluations of the contact angles treat the surface of insulator.
-When we estimate that of metal surfaces the structural modeling to describe the molecules adsorptions on the surface would be different from that of the surfaces of insulators.
-In the preceding works,~\cite{2009LAN,2016CAR} the modeling of the adsorbing structure is taken as the 'ice-like bilayer model'~\cite{2009HOD,2012CAR} [Fig.\ref{fig.strComp} (a)] (periodic honeycomb structure of the ice), being a natural choice corresponding to the modeling of $\gamma_{\rm LG}=\gamma_{\rm ice}$.
-For the metallic surface, Cu for instance, it is reported however that there are isolated water hexamers observed by STM experiments,~\cite{2002MOR,2007MICb} and hence the 'bilayer model' seems inappropriate to be taken.
-Rather than that, the 'isolated models' without any bridging by hydrogen bondings over the neighboring unit cells would be more appropriate.